DecisionsDev/ibm-odm-management-mcp-server/README.md

 ### Example 8: MCP Server Monitoring

-With the configuration below, the MCP server records in the directory `~/.mcp-server-traces`a file named `<tool_name>-<response-HTTP-code>-<timestamp>.json` each time a tool is ran.
+With the configuration below, the MCP server records a file named `<tool_name>-<HTTP-response-code>-<timestamp>.json` in the `~/.mcp-server-traces` directory each time a tool is ran.
 This file is empty.
-Alternatively you can have the input and output recorded by replacing `EXECUTIONS` by `EXECUTIONS_WITH_CONTENT`.
+Alternatively it can store the input and output of the tool execution by replacing `EXECUTIONS` with `EXECUTIONS_WITH_CONTENT`.

 ```json
 "args": [